hl7au/au-fhir-pd/pages/_includes/federation.md

 ## Description

 Multiple directory service sources (operating FHIR services under this implementation guide) may be combined to offer a federated service capability by suppliers.
-This allows searches by client systems to be supported accross multiple directory service sources.
+This allows searches by client systems to be supported across multiple directory service sources.
 This allows directory entries to be provided to client systems that can be used to generate secure messages that can be exchanged via a preferred secure messaging provider to another secure messaging provider preferred by the receiving client system.